 We all want to manage our time.

-I finally stopped forcing productivity (by chugging seven cups of coffee) and started using this natural technique developed by neuroscientists:
+I finally stopped forcing myself to work hard (by chugging seven cups of coffee) and started using this productivity tip developed by neuroscientists:

 I work in 90 minute intervals, then rest for 30 minutes between each interval, while listening to music optimized to boost concentration and focus.

-After adopting this groundbreaking technique, I could concentrate longer, avoid distractions, maintain higher energy throughout the day, and dramatically lower my stress.
+After adopting this unusual productivity technique, I could concentrate longer, avoid distractions, maintain higher energy throughout the day, and dramatically lower my stress.

 Below is a visualization of this entire methodology:

 Yes, without context, that's incredibly useless.
 Let me explain.

 You see, every day is ultimately divided into thirds — 8 hour of sleep, 8 hours of recreation, 8 hours of work.
 However, a common misconception is these 8-hour periods are linear intervals.

 In reality, the human body operates on 120-minute biological intervals throughout the day called ultradian rhythms.
 These are broken into a series of peaks (when we are energized) and troughs (when we are exhausted).

 This productivity method takes advantage of our natural energy AND natural exhaustion, as our body is optimized to function in a series of sprints and rests.
 Not fighting the exhaustion with coffee and actually taking rests drastically improves my daily energy.